AstroBookings/.github/profile/0-project.briefing.md

 ### 1. Agency Management

-1. Create and manage agency profile
+1. Create and manage agency profile with tax information
-2. Add and manage rockets
+2. Add and manage rockets with capacity and range details
-3. Schedule new launches
+3. Schedule new launches with destination, date, and price per seat
 4. View the occupancy of scheduled launches
 5. Delay, abort, fail or mark as successful scheduled launches
-6. View a report of bookings for successful launches
+6. View a financial report of bookings for launches

 ### 2. Booking Management

 1. View available launches as an anonymous visitor
-2. Register as a traveler with contact and tax information
+2. Register as a traveler with contact information
 3. Book seats on a launch as a registered traveler
 4. View updates on the status of booked launches
-5. Cancel booking and receive a refund if eligible
+5. Cancel booking and see a refund if eligible

 ### 3. Financial Operations